mosra/m.css/doc/pelican/theme.rst

 .. code:: rst

-    An Article --- a jumbo one
+    An article --- a jumbo one
     ##########################

     :cover: {filename}/static/ship.jpg
-    :slug: jumbo-article
     :summary: Article summary paragraph.

+    Article contents.

 Sidebar with tag, category and author list shown in the classic article layout on the right is moved to the bottom for jumbo articles.